 - Longest-lived vertebrate is Greenland shark: Lifespan of 400 years: (Ref 26) “Their analysis suggests an average lifespan of at least 272 years.
 The two largest sharks in this study, at 493 cm and 502 cm in length, were estimated to be roughly 335 and 392 years old, respectively.
 Based on these results, the Greenland shark is now the oldest-known vertebrate to roam the Earth.”

 The Antarctica islandica, also called the ocean quahog clam, shows exceptional longevity.
 One specimen called “Ming” was estimated to live up to 507 years in the wild.
 The clam has a slow respiration and can tolerate very low levels of oxygen and high levels of carbon dioxide.
-The shell traps the CO2 inside, similar to the higher CO2 levels in a beehive.
+The shell traps the CO2 inside, similar to the high CO2 levels in a beehive.

 - The extreme longevity of Arctica islandica is associated with increased peroxidation resistance in mitochondrial membranes: (Ref 27) “The deleterious reactive carbonyls released upon oxidation of polyunsaturated fatty acids in biological membranes are believed to foster cellular aging.
 Comparative studies in mammals and birds have shown that the susceptibility to peroxidation of membrane lipids peroxidation index (PI) is negatively correlated with longevity.
 These results clearly demonstrate that the PI also decreases with increasing longevity in marine bivalves and that it decreases faster in the mitochondrial membrane than in other membranes in general.
 Furthermore, the particularly low PI values for A. islandica can partly explain this species’ extreme longevity.”